Lexicon

 AORIGINAL

 A context-indexed equivalence relation that partitions terms into senses.
 The word 'pomegranate' in a culinary context denotes a fruit; in a design context, a color; in a decorative-arts context, a motif with centuries of iconographic history.
 Each sense is valid within its context; the boundary specifies where one sense ends and another begins.
-Sense boundaries create equivalence classes: within a boundary, terms are interchangeable; across a boundary, they are not.
-The formal apparatus prevents the silent conflation that plagues systems treating all occurrences of a word as the same entity.
+Sense boundaries interact with the sheaf condition: when two contexts overlap, their sense assignments must agree on the overlap or the ambiguity must be surfaced as an obstruction witness.

 Sense Gluing (A28)